towersvault/shinpokered/README.md

 - Winning the SS Anne tournament with a pikachu in the party will set its catch rate to 168
   - In this rom hack, a pikachu with this catch rate can be taught Surf via HM
   - This catch rate makes it hold a gorgeous box if transferred to Gen 2
-  - If case of multiple pikachus, only the first in the roster will be affected
+  - In case of multiple pikachus, only the first in the roster will be affected
   - Likewise, a pikachu holding a gorgeous box can learn surf if transferred into this rom hack